Top 100 Content Marketing Question: How to measure content marketing success?

 - The willingness to accept the data, no matter what it says – even when it doesn’t reinforce your existing beliefs.

 As David Ogilvy noted long ago, most clients use to research the way a drunk uses a lamppost – more for support than illumination.

 The challenge of marketing measurement is to seek true illumination.
 Over time, as you learn, measuring marketing can become as easy and intuitive as the dashboard of your car.

 6. How do you measure content quality?

 Measures that gauge the quality of content are often overlooked.
-They’re important because quality beats quantity in content marketing.
+They’re important because, in the eyes of your customers, quality beats quantity in content marketing.

 Consider these measures to apply to content marketing:

 - Consistency of message.
 Whether you tell your story in digital, print or live media, the message needs to be completely consistent.
 Neuroscience shows that only consistent messages have a chance to break through to audiences.
 See the blog “Who Needs Better Messaging?”.

 - Test the scannability of content.
 On average, users read only about one-fourth of the text on a webpage – so give them pictures, headlines, subheads, charts, graphs, bullets and elements they can scan for answers.

 - Test the readability of text.
 Use Microsoft Word or a website such as readabilityformulas.com to test readability.
 The lower the grade level of a text, the larger the audience who can read it and comprehend it.
 That’s especially important if you address global audiences in English.

 - Check headlines for emotional marketing value (EMV).
 Headlines that breakthrough are emotional, ask questions, include numbers and use power words.
 See blog, “4 Ways to Use Power Words to Supercharge Your Message.”
-Test the EMV of headlines at aminstitute.com/headline/index.htm.
+Test the EMV of headlines by using the free tool at aminstitute.com/headline/index.htm.

 - Audit content to find out how competitive it is.
 Choose your top 3 to 6 competitors and hire an outsider to discover, compare and analyze everyone’s content.
 Content audits show how competitive your content is, identify “white spaces” you can address that competitors don’t, enable the development of differentiated content, and help you outsmart competitors.